 Lastly, a few quick notes:

 - Lumen giveaways have been completed.
-We do not plan on sponsoring another giveaway, except through verified partners such as Coinbase.
+We do not plan on sponsoring another giveaway, except through verified partners such as Coinbase and Keybase.
 Please do not fall for social media posts that ask you to give personal information for free lumens.

 - We may periodically offer 300 XLM giveaways to a small number of people who physically attend our meetup events, but the instructions to claim these lumens will be emailed out to participants from a stellar.org email address and will ask you to enter your information on an official https://www.stellar.org/ webpage.